-MindShift Gear have just launched a new pack in their Rotation 180 lineup, the Trail.
+MindShift Gear has just launched a new pack in their Rotation 180 lineup, the Trail.
 I’ve had one of these packs for a few days now so I’ve put together an exclusive first look video which you can watch below.
 The Trail is a lightweight 16L pack designed for outdoor adventures with a minimalist camera setup.
 Many readers will be familiar with the Rotation 180 series, but if not, you might also want to check out the review of the R180 Pro and the R180 Panorama.

 Exclusive First Look Video